We work with more than 300 partners to bring you better travel deals

 Santiago De Compostela attracts visitors year-round because of its pilgrimage status.
 Those looking for the best deals should probably avoid the city’s major festival of St. James on 25 July when flights and hotel rooms are at their priciest, although that is also when the city is at its most vibrant.
 Galicia’s climate is relatively temperate compared to southern Spain, but Santiago is notorious for its rainfall.
 Locals claim it makes the flagstones look prettier.
 The romantic atmosphere make Santiago an ideal choice for city breaks in December, when the Christmas lights and lavish patisserie displays in the local bakeries create a festive mood.

-When is the best time to book flights to Santiago de Compostela?
+When is the best time to book a flight to Santiago de Compostela?

 Which day is cheapest to fly to Santiago de Compostela?